 Frozen vegetables are a great shortcut for this recipe.
 Don't be afraid to cut your prep time and utilize those!

-- Substitute diced turkey or chicken for the beef.
+- Substitute diced turkey or chicken for the beef or even ground beef.

-- Use frozen mixed vegetables to pack the soup with your favorites.
+- Use frozen mixed vegetables instead of fresh vegetables and pack the soup with your favorites.

 - Refrigerator - Alphabet Noodle Soup will store three to four days in the refrigerator.
 This is a great soup to make ahead of time as it tastes even better on day two!